The Wedding (Modern Family): Part 2

 "The Wedding Part 2" received mixed reviews.

 Joshua Alston from The A.V.
 Club gave the episode a B rating, praising the emotions that the writers brought in the episode. "[The] episode does a fine job with the emotional beats of Mitch and Cam’s wedding, finally dealing substantively with the rift between Jay and Mitch and giving Jay an opportunity to redeem himself."

 Leigh Raines from TV Fanatic rated the episode with 4/5 saying: "[The] best part though was when [Jay] told Mitchell, they should take a little walk...down the aisle.
 You're damn right I teared up when Jay and Gloria walked Mitchell down the aisle and Merle and Barb walked Cam down.
 That's the way it always should have been."

-Jordan Adler of We Got This Covered gave the episode a negative review, saying "The main issue with this season finale was despite the double-episode length, it all felt cluttered and haphazard.
-The three writers who penned this episode (Megan Ganz, Christopher Lloyd and Dan O’Shannon) tried so hard to give all of the characters something to do that the large emotional pull felt crushed under the weight of satisfying a bunch of story-lines."
-Adler also criticized how many story-lines were in the episode, saying "This episode is a lot of half-scenes, moments that feel trimmed so that every character can have a little story of his or her own."

 For his performance in the episode, Nathan Lane was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.